Bull case

 Common questions answered from live analyst data and company financials.

 CYBR trades at 81.9x times forward earnings.
 The stock currently trades at a discount to the broader market.
-Based on current multiples versus the peer group, the relative model signals significantly overvalued.
+Based on current multiples versus the peer group, the relative model signals expensive versus peers.
 Whether the stock is over or undervalued ultimately depends on whether consensus earnings estimates are achievable.

 A confirmed upcoming earnings date for CYBR is not yet available.
 Check the Earnings section above for the most recent quarterly report dates and forward estimates.